For children who are a little picky but could stand to get more veggies in their diets:

 Take one tortilla and fold it in half to make a crease, and open it up again.
 Then, add cheese to one half, topped with a scoop of the cooked veggies spread out, and fold the tortilla back over to make a half moon shape.
-Repeat for however many you want, then bake in the oven or heat in a greased pan on the stove.
+Repeat for however many you want, then bake in the oven or heat in an oiled pan on the stove.
 Serve with sour cream and salsa for dipping.

-Peanut Stir Fry:
+Peanut Noodle Stir Fry:

 Spread on some sauce.
 I use basic tomato sauce and add my own spices—garlic, oregano, crushed red chilies, pepper, basil.
 Then add on some fresh veggies: bell peppers, mushrooms, olives, pineapple.
 Use whatever your kids typically like.
 Then, top with cheese and bake in the oven until the cheese is melted and the veggies are somewhat cooked.
 They won’t cook through completely but it adds a nice bite to the pizza.
 If you try to cook the veggies until they’re soft, keep an eye that the bottom of your pizza doesn’t burn or get rock hard.